Kratom Guides

 (BANNED)

 Kratom is illegal in France.
-As of January 2020, article R5132-88 of the French Public Health code banned the possession, manufacturing, imports, exports, and use of any substance included in the psychotropic substances list, to which kratom was added to.
+As of January 2020, article R5132-88 of the French Public Health Code banned the possession, manufacturing, importing, exporting, and use of any substance included in the psychotropic substances list, to which kratom was added to.

 The Senate of France